joealden/corum-docs/src/development/3-iterations/4-feedback.md

 consult with my stakeholder a lot when deciding how the post page should be layed out.
 This was done by showing them what I had done so far and then getting their feedback on what they think might work better.

+I also reached out my stakeholders as well as family and friends to help validate at each stage that Corum was working properly.